-CU Boulder adopted a new campus closure policy in December, which clarifies delays and closures caused by extreme weather and other emergencies.
+CU Boulder’s campus closure policy clarifies delays and closures caused by extreme weather and other emergencies.
 Major snowstorms are one of the most common reasons campus may experience a delay or closure.
 Here are the top things campus community members need to know before the next storm.

 Knowing operational status

 Campus officials are typically able to announce delays or closures by 5:30 a.m.
 Notifications of delays and closures are sent out via CU Boulder Alerts, campus social media channels and, often, local broadcast media.
 You can also view the university’s website for any change in operating status, as well as complete information on campus closing procedures.

 In the event of a campus closure due to severe weather, the alert will specify a class cancellation, administrative closure or both.

 When a class cancellation is issued, all in-person and remote (synchronous) classes are canceled for the day.
 Asynchronous online classes, which don’t have meeting times, will continue without cancellation.

 When an administrative closure is issued, administrative functions of the campus are closed, which may include campus events, facilities and venues.
 Essential services, unless otherwise noted, will continue to operate.

 Administrative closures without course cancellations would be rare but may be issued during weekends or academic breaks when there are no regularly scheduled classes.

 Sometimes, due to adverse conditions judged to be hazardous to normal campus operations, the campus will delay its opening.